110782829/moomoo-chatgpt-trader/README.md

 - Broker returns best-effort figures; totals can still differ from paper-trade app.
 - Market data source is selectable (Moomoo or Yahoo Finance) with no automatic fallback.
 - Yahoo Finance fetches at least five days of intraday bars to avoid empty data on market closures.
+- Quote context starts on connect to enable basic quote subscriptions.

 ## Troubleshooting market data